danyelvarejao/danyelvarejao/README.md

 ## Hi there 👋 I'm Danyel Varejão 😀
 ![](https://visitor-badge.laobi.icu/badge?page_id=danyelvarejao.danyelvarejao) [![Github](https://img.shields.io/github/followers/danyelvarejao?label=Followers&logo=Github)](https://github.com/danyelvarejao)

 ## About me

-- 🔭 I'm currently developing a website for my business, it will be called Baiak.
-- 🌱 I’m currently learning Vue.js and Laravel.
 - ⚡ Fun fact: I love playing Tibia, it was the game that made me become a developer.
 - 👯 I’m looking to collaborate with anyone on any project.
 - 💬 Ask me about anything.